Koromix/rygel/README.md

 After the release of version 1.0, the following features are planned:

+* 1.1: Asynchronous calls
-* 1.1: C to JS callbacks
+* 1.2: C to JS callbacks
-* 1.2: Support fixed array types
+* 1.3: Unions and (fixed size) array types

 The following platforms __are officially supported and tested__ at the moment: